Real Estate Market Insights Switzerland

 • Balanced Core Areas: Dorf, Champfèr (2.6%–3.4%)

-While rental income can be lucrative during high season, off-season occupancy is low unless the property is configured for year-round use.
-Professional management, high-end furnishings, and flexible lease structuring are essential to optimize annual returns.
+Rental income can be lucrative during high season, but off-season occupancy drops sharply unless the property is configured for year-round use.
+Professional management, high-end furnishings, and flexible lease structuring are essential if you want to optimize your annual returns.
+This is not a set-it-and-forget-it rental market.

-Moreover, Swiss rental law remains tenant-friendly and enforces index-linked rent increases and formal lease terminations.
-In St. Moritz, short-term and seasonal leasing is common, but must comply with local tourism regulations and licensing.
-Owners operating furnished rentals are advised to use local agencies familiar with legal and tax requirements.
+Swiss rental law stays tenant-friendly and enforces index-linked rent increases and formal lease terminations.
+In St. Moritz, short-term and seasonal leasing is common but must comply with local tourism regulations and licensing.
+If you’re operating furnished rentals, work with a local agency that genuinely understands both the legal and tax requirements.
+Cutting corners here is expensive.

-Rental demand is largely insulated from economic volatility due to the elite tenant base.
-Many properties are leased via private networks or returning clients, reducing marketing costs but also limiting visibility for unlisted assets.
+Rental demand is largely insulated from economic volatility thanks to the elite tenant base.
+Many properties are leased via private networks or returning clients, which reduces marketing costs but also limits visibility for unlisted assets.
+Your property’s reputation in the right circles matters more than any listing platform.

-In summary, the St. Moritz rental market offers stable, seasonal income opportunities for luxury properties.
-While gross yields are moderate, asset quality, professional leasing, and premium tenant profiles ensure long-term value delivery in a highly controlled investment environment.
+The St. Moritz rental market offers stable, seasonal income opportunities for luxury properties.
+Gross yields are moderate, but asset quality, professional leasing, and premium tenant profiles ensure long-term value delivery in a highly controlled investment environment.
+For ultra-wealthy investors who already work with boutique asset managers, this fits neatly into a broader income-generating real estate strategy.

 Factors Influencing the St. Moritz Housing Market

-The St. Moritz Housing Market in 2025 is shaped by a unique blend of supply constraints, luxury tourism appeal, global wealth migration, and strict regulatory frameworks.
-These factors work together to create one of the most tightly held and resilient luxury real estate environments in Switzerland.
+The St. Moritz housing market in 2026 is shaped by a unique blend of supply constraints, luxury tourism appeal, global wealth migration, and strict regulatory frameworks.
+These forces work together to create one of the most tightly held and resilient luxury real estate environments in Switzerland.
+Understanding them helps you time your entry and structure your ownership correctly.

 1. Limited Development Rights and Zoning Restrictions: St. Moritz’s building regulations are among the strictest in the canton of Graubünden.
 New residential development is highly restricted by zoning laws, architectural preservation guidelines, and second-home quotas.
 These constraints limit supply, especially in top-tier districts like Suvretta and Via Tinus.